FunkMonkey/reactive-react-component/README.md

 ### `hello-reactive.js`

 Create a reusable React component using the definition function.
+Technically you could do this in the same file as the definition function, but we want to re-use our definition function later in the bridge component example.

 ```js
 import createReactiveComponent from './create-reactive-component';